docarray/docarray/docs/user_guide/storing/index_elastic.md

     ```

-The following examples is based on [ElasticDocIndex][docarray.index.backends.elastic.ElasticDocIndex],
+The following example is based on [ElasticDocIndex][docarray.index.backends.elastic.ElasticDocIndex],
 but will also work for [ElasticV7DocIndex][docarray.index.backends.elasticv7.ElasticV7DocIndex].

 # Start Elasticsearch